anbinumer/canvasops-django/canvasops-django-tasks.md

 - Test each step in isolation before combining.
 - Canvas may cache Developer Key/app config—clear cache or re-add the app if changes don't show.
 - Plan for Railway free tier limitations (sleep, quotas) in dev and pilot phases.

+## 📝 UI/UX Retrospective
+- Always verify which template is rendered for each route before making UI changes.
+- If multiple templates exist for similar pages, update all or unify them.
+- Commit, push, and redeploy after template changes.
+- Use Tailwind CSS CDN for rapid UI prototyping.
+- Hard refresh and clear cache after deployment.
+- For AI agents: Check view logic and template mapping before editing.
+- For humans: If changes don't show, check for template caching or path mismatches.